bhumilch191/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 * Only CSV format is supported for uploads
 * No authentication system yet
-* Currently supports only binary classification (Churn / Not Churn)
+* Currently supports only binary classification (Exited / Not Exited)

 ---